How to Pack For a Swim Meet

 For some swimmers, staying warm is as simple as a light jacket and shoes.
 Others, myself included, need a heavy parka (such as the Arena Team Line Parka), shoes, and a hat if it’s winter.
 Everyone handles cold differently and you should take your own needs into consideration.

-Undergarments
+6. Undergarments

+You’ll laugh, but you would be surprised how many swimmers forget undergarments.
 If you leave the house with your suit already on, double-check that you have the necessary undergarments packed away. 🙂

+In my opinion, shoes are essential items to bring to a swim meet.
+Both sandals and tennis shoes.
 Sandals are great before and after the meet for when you need to walk around deck or go to the locker rooms.
 Aside from that, you should consider wearing tennis shoes during the meet.

-It has the same benefit of sandals, in that you’re not walking barefoot on the ground.
-But has the additional benefit of keeping your feet warm.
+Shoes have the additional benefit of keeping your feet warm.
 This is especially true in the winter.
 If you’re more comfortable with warm boots, then wear those instead!

-Snacks
+8. Snacks

+You should always bring some snacks with you to a swim meet.
 Even if the meet isn’t scheduled to run long, it’s important to eat something while you wait.
 And let’s be honest, the concession stand doesn’t always have the healthiest options for swimmers.
 Plus they can be expensive!

 Related article: Healthy Snacks to eat at Swim Meets

 Not sure what to pack?
 Fruits, such as bananas, grapes, or oranges are good snack foods to bring.
 You can also pack some cooked pasta, crackers, or small protein bars.
-We like tortilla’s with peanut butter, which is a good balance of carbs and protein.
+I like tortilla’s with peanut butter, which is a good balance of carbs and protein.

 Try to avoid snacks that are high in sugar, such as candy.
 They might seem like they’ll give you an energy kick but it’s not the right type of energy your body needs.